nuta/seiya.me/blog/_rethinking-microkernels.md

 ## Rust + GC-based languages

 I chose Rust as the primary programming language for Stelana.
-Rust enforces me to design a good API, for example, *"who owns this object?"*, *"does this operation needs a mutable reference?"*, *"where should I decrement the reference counter?"*, *"where should I acquire a lock?"*, and so on.
-If I am doing wrong, compiler tells me that it won't work.
+Rust enforces me to design a good API, for example, *"who owns this object?"*, *"does this operation need a mutable reference?"*, *"where should I decrement the reference counter?"*, *"where should I acquire a lock?"*, and so on.
+If I'm doing something wrong, the compiler tells me that it won't work.
 For me, Rust is C++ with safety belts.

 That said, Rust is not good for everything.
 Async Rust is a good example.
 It's very carefully designed, but doing things correctly is hard by nature.
 Have you ever heard of *cancellation safety*?
 This is why Stelana apps are written in a straightforward event loop + async APIs style (no `async fn`s).

-Also I plan to add a support for GC-based languages like JavaScript for building OS components.
-They are approachable for beginners, provides memory safety, and would be fast enough for non-critical components.
+Also, I plan to add a support for GC-based languages like JavaScript for building OS components.
+They are approachable for beginners, provide memory safety, and would be fast enough for non-critical components.